Exact models of chiral flat-band superconductors

 {\bf Discussions. } Our work establishes that a single polarized FB with attractive short-range interactions can host SC order with properties crucially determined by its QG.
 In particular, the resulting SC can be topological and its stiffness is set by the interaction scale, leading to a parametrically large transition temperature.
 We stress that only an effective inversion symmetry structure in the FB QG, i.e. the property Eq.~\ref{eq: inversion}, is needed in our construction.
 This enables the usage of our approach in systems with emergent or approximate inversion symmetry, in e.g. charge concentrated bands, tMoTe$_2$, or the $\bm{k}\cdot \bm{p}$ low-energy model of R$L$G which has an approximate $SO(2)$ rotation symmetry (the symmetry breaking terms in the realistic Hamiltonian primarily affects the dispersion~\cite{PhysRevB.109.205122}, which is small in the FB region, but not the QG).
 While in this work we have mainly focused on presenting the general approach, we find it quite remarkable that the general property and the simple two-band model we study already mimic certain observations in R$L$G~\cite{han2025signatures,nguyen2025hierarchy}, such as the existence of two different SC domes tunable by displacement field (charge transfer gap) and electron density (Fig.~\ref{fig: duality}).
 We will defer a more realistic modeling of the R$L$G systems using the solvable limit revealed in this work to future works.

 {\bf Acknowledgement. } We thank Patrick Ledwith, Ashvin Vishwanath, Qingchen Li, Tixuan Tan, Tonghang Han, Maine Christos, Zhihuan Dong and Steven A. Kivelson for the helpful discussions.
+We thank Felix Desrochers for pointing out a typo in the first version.
 Z.~H. is supported by a Simons Investigator award, the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (Ashvin Vishwanath, 651440).
 J.H.-A. is supported by a Hertz Fellowship.
 E.~K. is supported by NSF MRSEC DMR-2308817 through the Center for Dynamics and Control of Materials.
 The authors thank the Harvard FAS Reaserch Computing (FASRC) for computational support.

 \onecolumngrid

 \twocolumngrid